“Well, I’ll get some sticks and stones, and I’ll break your bones, and the name that hurts you will be Esther!”

 ~ LaWanda Page as Aunt Esther on “Sanford and Son”

 I knew it.
 Every kid who’s been picked on or bullied knows it.
 Anyone who’s every been called “nigger,” “faggot,” “bitch,” “kike,” “hebe,” “yid,” “Polack,” “Wetback,” “Guido,” “Spic,” “Chink,” “Gimp,” etc. knows it.
 I don’t care how many times we were told, “Ignore it.
-It’s just names and names can’t hurt you,” we all knew then and know now that — contrary to the old adage — names can and do hurt.
+It’s just names and names can’t hurt you,” we all knew then and know now that — contrary to the old adage — names

 The old adage “sticks and stones can break your bones, but words can never hurt you”, simply is not true, according to researchers.